International Assistance Mission

 The International Afghan Mission (IAM) was established in Kabul on February 2, 1966.
-It began from the efforts of teachers and medical specialists who were interested in working in Afghanistan.
-IAM's first projects were the National Organisation for Ophthalmic Rehabilitation (NOOR), the Medical Assistance Program (MAP), a school for the visually impaired (BINA), and a literacy programme.
+IAM's first projects include founding the National Organisation for Ophthalmic Rehabilitation (NOOR), the Medical Assistance Program (MAP), a school for the visually impaired (BINA), and a literacy programme.

-Over the next 50 years, more projects were added in engineering, maternal health, community development, English as a Foreign Language (EFL), disaster management, micro-enterprise development, mental health, and the study of languages.
-IAM trains Afghans in all of these roles.

-The war with the Soviet Union, strife between local Mujahideen groups, and various changes in government have required the moving or closing of some projects at various times since 1966.

 In 1978, the International Afghan Mission changed its name to the International Assistance Mission.

-In November 2008, the Deputy Minister of Economy, Dr Nazir Ahmad, thanked IAM for more than 40 years of humanitarian work in Afghanistan.
 Since 1966, IAM has helped an estimated five million Afghans, particularly through its NOOR eye care work.

-Ten members of an IAM Eye Camp team, including several doctors, were murdered in August 2010 in the Afghan province of Badakhshan.
+Several members of an IAM Eye Camp team were murdered in August 2010 in the Afghan province of Badakhshan.